flashashen/zombiepoetryproject/snapshots/nginx/www/wp-content/plugins/zombie-posts/readme.txt

 * Increased `line-height` on settings page `<td>` elements
 * Added `.inline` class to some plugin settings
 * Changed CSS for `#usp_admin_filter_posts` in usp-admin.css
-* Changed link text on Post filter button from "User Submitted Posts" to "USP"
+* Changed link text on Post filter button from "Zombie Posts" to "USP"
 * Fixed backwards setting for captcha case-sensitivity
 * Added `is_object($post)` to `usp_display_featured_image`; Thanks to [Larry Holish](holish.net)
 * Changed `application/x-javascript` to `application/javascript` in usp.php